I used to walk around ruminating, struggling with inner turmoil and nervousness all the time.

 It is usually found in the human gut.
 However, not all humans have it, and some people simply have very low levels of it.
 Therefore, you may need to supplement with it to introduce and maintain high levels of it.

 And one study found that the absence of lactobacillus reuteri causes social deficits in animals.

 By adding it back in to the guts of the animals, the researchers were able to reverse some of their behavioural deficits, which were similar to symptoms of social anxiety and autism in humans (15-16).

 Therefore, lactobacillus reuteri is definitely the psychobiotic strain worth trying if you struggle with social anxiety or symptoms of autism.

 Lactobacillus reuteri (strain 23272) can be found here.

-Lactobacillus reuteri is also available in this psychobiotic supplement, which you can get here or here.
+Lactobacillus reuteri is also available in this psychobiotic supplement.
 However, I couldn't confirm that the strain used in that supplement is the same strain used in the studies above.

 It's also found in breast milk, and some meat and dairy products.